 Which Transport Option is the Best?

-Choosing the right transport in Malta depends on your plans.
 If your trip is short, like a long weekend, things are pretty straightforward.
 You can rely on taxis and public transport.
 Valletta, Mdina, Three Cities and the biggest beaches such as Golden Bay are all easily reachable this way.

 But let’s say you’re here for a week or longer.
 Maybe you want to explore the hidden gems of Malta.
 In this case, consider renting a car.
 Check out Discover Cars.
 They have a great vehicle selection and affordable prices.
-Here’s my guide to renting a car in Malta.

 How to Get Around Malta: Driving Tips in Malta